-- Women who have had breast reduction surgery have similar success with breast-feeding as those who do not.
+- Women who have had mastopexy have similar success with breastfeeding as those who do not.
 However, there is the potential for the need to supplement feeding with formula.

-- Often larger breast reduction surgery may be covered by insurance.
+- Often, extensive surgery may be covered by insurance.

 Can your breast size increase after breast reduction surgery?

 Breast tissue is affected by weight loss and weight gain.
-Aging, pregnancy and menopause all affect your hormones, which naturally affect your breasts.
-Young women who have breast reduction surgery may experience breast growth due to weight gain, oral contraceptives, pregnancy and breast feeding.
-In some cases a revision surgery may be needed.
+Aging, pregnancy, and menopause all affect your hormones, which naturally affect your breasts.
+Young women who have this procedure may experience breast growth due to weight gain, oral contraceptives, pregnancy, and breastfeeding.
+In some cases, a revision surgery may be needed.